 A 2007 study by the Ministry of Women and Child Development revealed that 53% of children are sexually abused in India 1.
-Take a moment to let that statistics sink in.
+Take a moment to let those statistics sink in.
 We are talking about one in every two children.
-Remember that this is a five year old study and in the last five years the number would have only gone disturbingly higher.
+Remember that this is a five-year-old study, and in the last five years, the number would have only gone disturbingly higher.

-Most of us cringe, outrage and become increasingly paranoid with each news report about a child being abused.
-However, the truth unfortunately is that a good many of us are under an illusionary cloud of assurance that “it won’t happen to my kid”.
+Most of us cringe, outrage, and become increasingly paranoid with each news report about a child being abused.
+However, the truth, unfortunately, is that a good many of us are under an illusionary cloud of assurance that “it won’t happen to my kid.”
 Let’s face it – no one really “wants” to prepare for child abuse.
-However, it is extremely important you do so because children may be short of words and expressions to communicate to you about abuse, so it is your duty—as an adult and parent— to look for signs and help them.
+However, you must do so because children may be short of words and expressions to communicate to you about abuse, so it is your duty—as an adult and parent— to look for signs and help them.

 Child Abuse: Understanding The Definition

-- Physical abuse: This refers to any kind of harm or injury done to a child, which is non-accidental in nature and causes physical harm.
+Physical abuse: This refers to any kind of harm or injury done to a child, which is non-accidental and causes physical harm.
 This includes, but is not limited to, striking, biting, burning, kicking and causing severe blows (abusive head trauma)

 Sexual abuse: This refers to all kinds of sexual activities involving children.
-It might be performed by an adult or another child.
-Sexual activities, by definition, include touching or fondling a child’s genital area, making a child touch someone else’s genital area, verbal and manual seduction, using children for pornography, “flashing”, threatening or forcing a child to perform a sexual act and finally, penetrative sex.
+An adult or another child might perform it.
+Sexual activities, by definition, include touching or fondling a child’s genital area, making a child touch someone else’s genital area, verbal and manual seduction, using children for pornography, “flashing,” threatening or forcing a child to perform a sexual act and finally, penetrative sex.
 Incest – which refers to a blood relative abusing a child sexually – also falls in this category

-- Neglect: This refers to failure to meet a child’s basic demands – like food, shelter, medical care and safety – to an extent that it impacts the child’s physical and emotional health and well-being
+Neglect: This refers to the failure to meet a child’s basic demands – like food, shelter, medical care, and safety – to the extent that it impacts the child’s physical and emotional health and well-being

 Child Abuse Consequences: Effects Of Child Abuse

-- Fall into depression at later stage in life
+Fall into depression at the later stage in life

-The most brutal part of the child abuse is that it is normally performed by someone the child knows – and trusts.
-It can be parents, siblings, other family members, family friends, teachers or other school staff.
+The most brutal part of child abuse is that it is normally performed by someone the child knows – and trusts.
+It can be parents, siblings, other family members, family friends, teachers, or other school staff.
 This puts the child in a dilemma – he/she is left extremely confused to recognize an abuse from a trustful person.
-This in turn would result in hesitation and fear to speak up.
-This is why we, as parents, need to keep an eye on children’s body and behavior and recognize unspoken signs of abuse.
+This, in turn, would result in hesitation and fear to speak up.
+This is why we, as parents, need to keep an eye on children’s bodies and behavior and recognize unspoken signs of abuse.

 Facts About Child Abuse

-- Child abuse is everywhere, all cultures, countries, societies, and religions.
-There is no country that does not report child abuse
+Child abuse is everywhere, all cultures, countries, societies, and religions.
+No country does not report child abuse

-- Children form 40% of the total population of commercial sex workers
+Children from 40% of the total population of commercial sex workers

 Child Abuse Detection: How to Recognize The Signs